pvdz/preval/tests/cases/normalize/nullish/prop_yes_no_no.md

 var tmpArg;
 var tmpTernaryTest;
 var tmpTernaryConsequent;
-var tmpComplexMemberObj;
+var tmpMemberComplexObj;
 const a = {};
 a = a;
 tmpTernaryTest = a == null;
 if (tmpTernaryTest) {
-  tmpComplexMemberObj = b.c;
+  tmpMemberComplexObj = b.c;
-  tmpTernaryConsequent = tmpComplexMemberObj.d;
+  tmpTernaryConsequent = tmpMemberComplexObj.d;
   tmpArg = tmpTernaryConsequent;
 } else {
   tmpArg = a;